sudheerj/datastructures-algorithms/src/java1/algorithms/array/containerWithMostWater/ContainerWithMostWater.md

 8. Repeat steps 4-7 until all the elements traversed.

-9. Return the maximum capcity of the container.
+9. Return the maximum capacity of the container.

 **Time and Space complexity:**
 This algorithm has a time complexity of `O(n)`, where `n` is the number of elements.
 This is because the left or right pointer moved towards the other until they meet in each iteration, the elements are traversed once.